 C-PFS-13 New Water Sources Serving Five or More Parcels.
 Professional engineering or other studies are required for coastal permit applications for new water wells or other sources serving 5 or more parcels.
 These studies must demonstrate that such groundwater or stream withdrawals will not have adverse direct or cumulative impacts on coastal resources, including groundwater basins, aquifers, and streams, and shall include as necessary, long-term monitoring programs, in-stream flow studies, or hydrologic studies.
 Such studies shall provide the basis for establishing safe sustained yields from these sources.
 Wells or water sources shall be at least 100 feet from property lines, or a finding shall be made that no development constraints are placed on neighboring properties.

-[Adapted from Unit I Public Services Policy 4, p.
-48, and Unit II Public Services Policies 2.a and 2.e (3), pp. 187-189]
+[Adapted from Unit I Public Services Policies 2.a and 2.e (3), pp. 187-189]